Eslam-Amin/RealTimeProcessingUsingKafka/README.md

 kubectl apply -f k8s/
 ```

+you can view the postman collection through this link https://documenter.getpostman.com/view/23525113/2sB2cRCjJU

 ## Conclusion
 This project demonstrates **real-time event-driven logging** with Kafka, Node.js, and MongoDB.
 It also includes **fake endpoints** to generate and test log functionality. 🚀